walle89/SwedbankJson/docs/composer.md

 Right-click the composer.json and select "Composer Install".

 ### 2. Upload
 Now upload the generated `vendor` folder to the web server or your hosting provider.
-Where you place it dose not really matter, the important thing is PHP have access to it.
+Where you place it doesn't really matter, the important thing is PHP have access to it.
 You can also upload composer.json and composer.lock if you want to, but it's not required in order to make it work with PHP.

 ### 3. Run example code